DeepLearningMed/ViralPnumonia_CXR_Analysis/README.md

 * 4	Biological Sciences Platform, Sunnybrook Research Institute and Shared Hospital Laboratory
 * 5	Department of Microbiology, Sunnybrook Health Sciences Centre, University of Toronto

-## Main parts
+## Code

-The code includes:
+The `DLSystemPipeline.py` script is used to:
-* A multi-task learning model for segmenting thorax regions from CXRs.
+- Load and preprocess the data
-* Transfer learning using COVID-19 lesion masks:
+- Build the network architecture or load trained models
-  * Pre-training on a public COVID-19 lesion sementation dataset
+- Perform predictions and evaluate the results

-  * Pre-training on an in-house COVID-19 lesion sementation dataset
+The `code_CXR_Analysis.py` script contains the training and development pipeline, including:
-* Diagnosis model
+- A multi-task learning model for thorax region segmentation on chest X-rays (CXRs)
-* Severity score prediction model
+- Transfer learning using COVID-19 lesion masks:
-* Utility functions, data split, and training
+  - Pre-training on a public COVID-19 lesion segmentation dataset
-* DLSystemPipeline.py is used to build the network architecture and load the pre-trained weights.
+  - Pre-training on an in-house COVID-19 lesion segmentation dataset
-* A download link for the trained model weights will be added here shortl.
+- Utility functions for data splitting and model training

 ## 🔗 Access Trained Models